pieterblok/maskal/README.md

-# maskAL - Active learning for Mask R-CNN
+# maskAL - active learning for Mask R-CNN in Detectron2

 ## Summary
 Active learning automatically selects the most-informative images to annotate and retrain the algorithm.
 Active learning strives to reduce the number of annotations, without affecting the performance of the algorithm.
 Generally speaking, active learning involves the following steps: